Student Learning Outcomes

 ARCH 123 - INTRODUCTION TO 2D COMPUTER AIDED DRAFTING

-(2) Students will configure AutoCAD for architectural drafting and sketch a basic floor plan using available coordinate entry methods.
+(1) Students will configure AutoCAD for architectural drafting and sketch a basic floor plan using available coordinate entry systems.

 ARCH 212 - ARCHITECTURAL DESIGN THEORY I